-Parents or eligible students have the right to request a correct school record that they believe is inaccurate or misleading.
+Schools may disclose, without consent, "directory" information such as a student's name, address, telephone misleading.
 If the school decides not to amend the record, the parent or eligible student has the right to a formal hearing.
 After the hearing, if the school still decides not to amend the record, the parent or eligible student has the right to place a statement with the record setting forth his or her view about the contested information.